uw-echospace/ubna-field/protocol/03_upload.md

 5. Record the uploader initial

+## Add deployment pictures

+1. Navigate to the folder `field_records/pics`
+2. Create a folder with name `deploy-DATE`, where `DATE` is today's date in YYYYMMDD format
+3. Upload pictures into this folder, by clicking "Add file --> Upload files" on the upper-right corner

 ## Commit GitHub field record entries

 Once you are done with entering information for all the AudioMoth units you just recovered today:
-1. Scroll to the bottom and enter a commit message "data upload"
+1. Scroll to the bottom and enter a commit message "upload data" or something makes sense
-2. Create a pull request with title "Deployment YYYY-MM-DD" and request review from @leewujung

 ## Tidy things up